646e62/LLM-Thesis/README.md

 # LLM-Thesis

-Thesis written to satisfy the requirements of my LLM program and degree.
+Thesis written to satisfy the requirements of my LLM degree at Robson Hall Faculty of Law, University of Manitoba.
 Comments, questions, and suggestions are all welcome!

 ## Abstract